andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

 Clojure 1.10 introduced a new system called tap.
 From the release notes: *tap is a shared, globally accessible system for distributing a series of informational or diagnostic values to a set of (presumably effectful) handler functions.
 It can be used as a better debug prn, or for facilities like logging etc.*

 Tap has a nice simple api.
-We can send a value to the set of taps with `tap>`.
-We can add taps with `add-tap`.
-Finally we can remove taps with `remove-tap`.
+We can send a value to the set of registered tap functions with `tap>`.
+We can add a tap function with `add-tap`.
+Finally we can remove a tap function with `remove-tap`.

 ### Adding a tap and sending values